By Sierra Pellechio, Hepatitis Delta Connect Coordinator

 I thought hepatitis B was sexually transmitted?
 I just tested positive, but my partner tested negative, we’ve been together for years, what gives?

 This question is a common one.
-Hepatitis B is indeed easily transmitted sexually, so why do some people — who were not vaccinated — never get hepatitis B from their sexual partners?
+Hepatitis B can be transmitted sexually, so why do some people — who were not vaccinated — never get hepatitis B from their sexual partners?

-It comes down to variables, such as the type of sexual activity you engage in, the viral load (HBV DNA) of the infected partner, and who is on the receiving end of infectious body fluids, especially blood that contains the most virus, and semen.
+It comes down to factors, such as the type of sexual activity partners engage in, the viral load (HBV DNA) of the infected partner, and who is on the receiving end of infectious body fluids, especially blood (which contains the most virus), and semen.

-However, an infected woman who is menstruating is more likely to spread hepatitis B because blood can contain higher levels of HBV than vaginal secretions.
-That is why gloves and dental dams are recommended to provide a barrier against exposure.
+The timing of sexual activity: An infected person who is menstruating is more likely to transmit hepatitis B infection to an unvaccinated partner, because menstrual blood can contain higher levels of HBV than vaginal secretions.
+That is why dental dams and condoms are recommended to provide a reasonable barrier against exposure, during that time of the month.

-The type of sexual activity: Certain sexual activities are far more efficient at spreading hepatitis B than others.
+The type of sexual activity: Certain sexual activities are far more efficient at transmitting hepatitis B virus than others.
 Oral sex appears to have a lower rate of hepatitis B transmission than vaginal sex.
-Anal sex carries a very high risk of transmission because of tears in the skin that can occur during penetration, which improves transmission of HBV.
+Anal sex carries a higher risk of transmission because of tears in the skin that can occur during penetration, which increases the likelihood of transmission of HBV to an unvaccinated partner.

-Fingering carries a lesser risk, unless the infected woman is menstruating or a person has bruises or cuts on their hands that allow entry of hepatitis B virus in semen or vaginal fluids, then gloves are recommended.
+Fingering carries a lesser risk, unless the infected partner is menstruating while the other partner has bruises or cuts on their hands that could allow entry of hepatitis B virus from the body fluid into the bloodstream.
+In such cases, gloves are highly recommended.

-The “uninfected” partner could already have been infected and cleared hepatitis B: When a person is first diagnosed with hepatitis B, doctors often test his or her partner for only the hepatitis B surface antigen (HBsAg), which indicates a current hepatitis B infection.
-If they are negative for HBsAg, they are immediately vaccinated.
+The hepatitis B status of the other partner: The “uninfected” partner could have already been infected and cleared the virus, or vaccinated as an infant.
+When a person is first diagnosed with hepatitis B, doctors often test his or her partner for only the hepatitis B surface antigen (HBsAg), which indicates a current hepatitis B infection.
+If they are negative for HBsAg, they are advised to receive the hepatitis B vaccine as soon as possible.
+However, this does not mean that they were never infected.

-Hepatitis B is not called the “silent” infection for nothing — many people who get hepatitis B never have any symptoms and never realize they were infected.
-As a result, a wife, husband, partner or lover who tested negative for HBsAg, may actually have been infected in the past and cleared the infection and now has protective hepatitis B surface antibodies to forever safeguard them from infection.
-If they’re immediately vaccinated and retested after the three-dose vaccination, they will test positive for surface antibodies, without ever knowing that their antibodies resulted from a past infection, not immunization.
+Hepatitis B is often called the “silent” infection because many people who get hepatitis B may not experience any of the alarming symptoms (like fever or jaundice).
+As a result, many individuals may never realize they were infected.
+A partner who tested negative for HBsAg, may actually have been infected in the past and cleared the infection and now has protective hepatitis B surface antibodies to forever safeguard them from infection.
+If they’re vaccinated without proper screening, then tested for HBsAb after vaccination, they will test positive for surface antibodies, without ever knowing that their antibodies resulted from a past infection, not immunization.

 Take a quiz to find out how much you know about hepatitis B transmission: click here.